 The amalgamation of diverse digital elements is presented in the form of non-linear narratives akin to a visual stream of consciousness and complexity across the surface of both static image, and video work gradually emerges over often long periods – Forming ‘memory surfaces’ over time.

-“Images with their origins in the mass media become ingrained in memory – attached to other bits of personal information, ideas and concepts: A cyclical process of internalising information from ‘out there’, through my own thinking space and then releasing it outwards again….
-Collecting, collating, making sense and discovering what is meaningful.”
+Images with their origins on the Internet become ingrained in memory – attached to other bits of personal information, ideas and concepts: A cyclical process of internalising information from ‘out there’, through my own thinking space and then releasing it outwards again….
+Collecting, collating, making sense and discovering what is meaningful.

 Various open-source, free and off-the shelf programs are manipulated in experimental ways that often contradict their usual purpose.
 Serendipity offered by the medium is pivotal and inspired by the alchemy of previous lithography and etching practice in printmaking.

 Spatial aesthetics, colour and form are also of key importance to structure/ disrupt the work.
 Process-based, Appropriation and New Media art are also key influences.